 The Champlain trail begins at the lookout and winds around the top of the Eardley Escarpment.
 Much like Pink Lake Trail, there are panels along the way with information about the area about the plants and ecosystem.

 The trail is fairly easy, because you’re staying at the top of escarpment without many ascents or descents.
 This is a great trail to combine with other hikes if you want a longer day, and Champlain Lookout is a beautiful picnic spot.

 It’s also a great spot to watch the sunset!

 King’s Trail is one of the most scenic Gatineau Park trails, and it’s loaded with great lookouts.
 On this 1.9 km trail, there are 9 Lookout points.
-In truth some are more impressive than others, but it’s still a lot!
-Among the lookouts are views over a beautiful lake where you can often spot beaver lodges (or maybe the beavers themselves) and a couple spectacular views of the Ottawa valley.
-This is a great trail for the fall because there are so many spots to see the colours.
+In truth, some are more impressive than others, but it’s still a lot!
+Among the lookouts are views over a beautiful lake where you can often spot beaver lodges (or maybe the beavers themselves) and a couple of spectacular views of the Ottawa valley.
+This is a great trail for the fall because there are so many spots to see the colors.

 It might be short, but King’s Trail is fairly challenging because you essentially ascend and to descend to every Lookout.
 There’s a lot of up and down in this trail, and not always on the easiest terrain.

 The trail has quite a few sections of boardwalks and steep staircases, serving to both protect the environment and make the trails accessible.
 Other areas feature very rocky ascents, with tree roots jutting out across the trail.
 It can also be very muddy, especially in the lower areas of the trail.
 Make sure you wear shoes with good support for this trail.